 Should you wish to do more in order to track e-commerce data, you can utilize Magento's GoogleAnalyticsPlus extension.

-This is a guest post by Lior Levin.
+by Lior Levin.
 Lior works as an online consultant with an MA in security program from Tel Aviv University and a bunch of other startups.